- Employee Management

 Why you should offer a competitive employee compensation

-An industry-standard refers to the average salary an employee is paid for a specific position, in their niche.
+An industry standard refers to the average salary range an employee is paid for a specific position, in their niche.
 A competitive salary is one that is either higher than this average or at the very least, matches it.

-Your business runs on the efficiency of your employees.
-A less than average employee compensation will attract a less than average employee.
-In addition to this, there are two other benefits that you get from offering competitive employee compensation.
+Your business runs on the efficiency of your team.
+A less than average compensation will attract and retain a less than average employee.
+In addition to this, there are two other benefits that you get from offering competitive compensation to your staff.

 Creating a better brand

 How many brands have come under fire for not paying their employees enough?
-Low wages are not only bad for your employees but terrible for your own brand image.
+Low wages are not only bad for your workers but terrible for your own brand image.

 Defining an employee compensation strategy

-A well-thought employee compensation strategy allows you to plan and prepare the benefits and salaries you're willing to offer your employees.
+A well-thought employee compensation strategy allows you to better prepare the employee benefits.
+Then, you can calculate and plan the wages you're willing to offer your team.
 It takes into considerations a variety of factors unique to your business.

-Here's how you can start drafting your employee compensation strategy.
+Here's how you can start drafting your workers' compensation strategy.

 2. Offer non-traditional incentives